Baptism...The sacrament of welcome and belonging

 WHEN ARE THE REQUIRED BAPTISM CLASSES FOR PARENTS AND GODPARENTS?

 St. Mel Parish requires that parents and godparents attend one baptism preparation class.
 Our baptism class takes place in the St. Mel Parish Center once a month from 7:00-8:30pm, prior to the celebration of the Sunday baptisms.
 The purpose of the baptism class is to afford you, the parents and godparents, a brief opportunity to reflect on your own faith as you prepare to celebrate the sacrament of Baptism for your child or godchild.
-Children are welcome, but childcare is not provided.
+Please note that childcare is not provided during the class.
 Baptism Preparation Classes are typically offered on the first or second Monday of each month.

 FOR MORE INFORMATION ON WHY WE BAPTIZE TAKE A LOOK AT THIS INFORMATIONAL VIDEO: